 Pierre made the turn.
 His car struck Townsend, killing him.

-Accordingly, Townsend’s family retained a NJ injury attorney.
+Accordingly, Townsend’s family retained an injury attorney in New Jersey.
 The attorney sued Pierre.
 The attorney also sued the dental office.
-The NJ injury attorney claimed that the shrubbery blocked Pierre’s view.
+The injury attorney claimed that the shrubbery blocked Pierre’s view.
 Under a municipal ordinance, the shrubbery should have been trimmed.
 Therefore, the dental office was partially at fault.

 The dental office asked the trial judge to dismiss it from the case.
 It noted that Pierre testified that nothing obstructed his view.